 Research background

-Studies corresponding to gut microbiota are growing rapidly, as it has been associated with various diseases.
-There are numerous factors influencing gut microbiota composition, hence, researches are needed.
-Indonesia has a high diversity of tribe and lifestyle.
+Studies on gut microbiota are growing rapidly, as the gut microbiota has been associated with various diseases.
+There are numerous factors influencing gut microbiota composition; hence, further research is needed.
+Indonesia has a high diversity of tribes and lifestyles.
 Therefore, it is expected that each tribe has its specific gut microbiota.
-Therefore, a deeper insight on the composition of gut microbiota can be further utilized to determine the condition of Indonesian gut microbiota and to consider which treatment may be suitable and effective to improve the health condition.
+Thus, a deeper insight into the composition of gut microbiota can be further used to determine the condition of gut microbiota in Indonesians and assess which treatment may be suitable and effective to improve health status.

 Research motivation

-This research aimed to investigate gut microbiota composition between subjects with two different group age and tribe.
-With the results obtained, further utilization to determine the condition of Indonesian gut microbiota and to consider which treatment may be suitable and effective to improve the health condition.
+This research aimed to investigate gut microbiota composition in two different groups in relation to age and tribe.
+The results obtained may be further used to determine the condition of gut microbiota in Indonesians and to assess which treatment may be suitable and effective to improve health status.

 Research objectives

-The objective in this study is to compare gut microbiota composition of Indonesian people which is represented by tribe of Javanese and Balinese, from two different age group (elderly and young) through analysis on fecal samples.
-With the results obtained, further utilization to determine the condition of Indonesian gut microbiota and to consider which treatment may be suitable and effective to improve the health condition.
+The objective of this study was to compare gut microbiota composition in Indonesian subjects represented by two different age groups (elderly and young) from the Javanese and Balinese tribes, by the analysis of fecal samples.
+The results obtained may be further used to determine the condition of gut microbiota in Indonesians and to assess which treatment may be suitable and effective to improve health status.

 Research methods

-Fecal samples were collected from a total of 80 people with 20 people each for young age category ranged from 25-45 and elderly age category ranged from 70 years and above from two different regions, Yogyakarta and Bali.
-The fecal sample collection was performed at the end of the assessment period (day 14 ± 1 d) in which during the period, the subjects were prohibited to consume any probiotic and antibiotic products.
-Quantification of various Clostridium subgroups, Lactobacillus subgroups, Enterococcus, Streptococcus, Staphylococcus; Bacteroides fragilis group and Prevotella, Bifidobacterium and Atopobium cluster; Enterobacteriaceae and Pseudomonas were performed using yakult intestinal flora-scan.
+Fecal samples were collected from a total of 80 subjects with 20 in each young group ranging from 25-45 years and elderly group ranging from 70 years or more from two different regions, Yogyakarta and Bali.
+The collection of fecal samples was performed at the end of the assessment period (day 14 ± 1 d) and during this period, the subjects were not allowed to consume probiotic and antibiotic products.
+The quantification of various Clostridium subgroups, Lactobacillus subgroups, Enterococcus, Streptococcus, Staphylococcus; Bacteroides fragilis group and Prevotella, Bifidobacterium and Atopobium cluster; Enterobacteriaceae and Pseudomonas was performed using the Yakult intestinal flora-scan (YIF-SCAN).

 Research results

-Bacteria population in younger subjects’ feces are higher than elderly.
-The most abundant bacteria in both group age was Clostridium, followed by Prevotella, Atopobacter, Bifidobacterium and Bacteriodes.
-In the elderly, an increase of Enterobacteriaceae alongside Coliform and Escherichia coli was found.
-In terms of bacterial counts in Yogyakarta, total bacteria, Clostridium coccoides group, Bifidobacterium, Prevotella, Lactobacillus plantarum subgroup, Streptococcus were significantly higher (P < 0.05) in younger than elderly, while the counts of Lactobacillus gasseri subgroup, L. casei subgroup, Lactobacillus reuteri subgroup were significantly lower (P < 0.05) in younger.
-In Bali subjects, total bacteria, Clostridium coccoides group, Clostridium leptum subgroup, Bacteroides fragilis group, Prevotella were significantly higher (P < 0.05) in younger compered to elderly, while the counts of Lactobacillus ruminis subgroup, Enterobacteriaceae were significantly lower (P < 0.05) in younger.
-The result also revealed that, the number of Clostridium Perfringens in Bali subjects are 10 times compared to Yogyakarta.
-This was might be as a respond of life style in the different tribes though this phenomenon required a more extensive studies.
+Bacteria populations in younger subjects’ feces were higher than in elderly subjects.
+The most abundant bacteria in both age groups were Clostridium, followed by Prevotella, Atopobium, Bifidobacterium and Bacteroides.
+In the elderly, an increase in Enterobacteriaceae, Coliform and E. coli was found.
+In terms of bacterial counts in Yogyakarta, total bacteria, Clostridium coccoides group, Bifidobacterium, Prevotella, Lactobacillus plantarum subgroup, and Streptococcus were significantly higher (P < 0.05) in younger than in elderly subjects, while the counts for Lactobacillus gasseri subgroup, Lactobacillus casei subgroup, and Lactobacillus reuteri subgroup were significantly lower (P < 0.05) in the younger group.
+In Balinese subjects, total bacteria, Clostridium coccoides group, Clostridium leptum subgroup, Bacteroides fragilis group, and Prevotella were significantly higher (P < 0.05) in younger compared to elderly subjects, while the counts for Lactobacillus ruminis subgroup and Enterobacteriaceae were significantly lower (P < 0.05) in younger subjects.
+The results also revealed that the Clostridium perfringens count in Balinese subjects was 10 times that in Yogyakarta subjects.
+This may have been a response to the lifestyles of the different tribes although this phenomenon requires further extensive study.

 Research conclusions

-Bacteria populations were higher in younger than elderly subjects.
-Most dominant bacteria group in the subjects were, respectively Clostridium, Prevotella, Atopobacter, Bifidobacterium, Bacteroides.
-The gut microbiota of two tribes in this study is largly similar, but intersting finding was observed where the Clostridium perfringens in Yogyakarta peoples was almost ten times lower that Balinese as consequences of the life style and diets.
-Although the effect of life style and diets towards gut microbiota composition need further investigation.
+Bacterial populations were higher in younger than in elderly subjects.
+The most dominant bacterial groups in these subjects were Clostridium followed by Prevotella, Atopobium, Bifidobacterium, and Bacteroides.
+The gut microbiota of the two tribes in this study were similar, but it was observed that Clostridium perfringens in Yogyakarta subjects was almost ten times lower than that in Balinese due to life style and diet.
+However, the effect of life style and diet on gut microbiota composition requires further investigation.

 Research perspectives